zikula/GeneratorBundle/Resources/doc/commands/generate_doctrine_entity.rst

 .. code-block:: bash

-    php app/console generate:doctrine:entity --non-interaction --entity=AcmeBlogBundle:Post --fields="title:string(100) body:text" --format=xml
+    php app/console generate:doctrine:entity --non-interaction --entity=AcmeBlogModule:Post --fields="title:string(100) body:text" --format=xml

 Available Options
 -----------------

-* ``--entity``: The entity name given as a shortcut notation containing the bundle name in which the entity is located and the name of the entity.
+* ``--entity``: The entity name given as a shortcut notation containing the module name in which the entity is located and the name of the entity.
 For
-  example: ``AcmeBlogBundle:Post``:
+  example: ``AcmeBlogModule:Post``:

     .. code-block:: bash

-        php app/console generate:doctrine:entity --entity=AcmeBlogBundle:Post
+        php app/console generate:doctrine:entity --entity=AcmeBlogModule:Post

 * ``--fields``: The list of fields to generate in the entity class: